cboettig/knitcitations/README.md

 ```

-Then calling `rmarkdown::render("tutorial.Rmd")` from R on the tutorial compiles the output markdown, with references in the format of the ESA journals.
+Then calling `rmarkdown::render("intro.Rmd")` from R on the tutorial compiles the output markdown, with references in the format of the ESA journals.

 # References